MillennialFalkor/cm-shop-chat/README.md

 From the project root, run the `vagrant up --provision` command.

 ### Run Migrations
+From the project root, SSH in by typing `vagrant ssh`.
+Then change directories from there to get into the `shopchat` directory (follow the path in the Homestead.yaml file to get there).
 Bring your environment up to speed with database updates and sample data by running `php artisan migrate`.

 ### Access Project Via Browser
 Access your project at [http://shopchat.cm](http://shopchat.cm).